BMeyerKC/meteor-knockout/readme.md

 1. Form Auto-Syncing
 2. Form Validation

-Currently Meteor has no form validation and to write synced forms requires tons of boiler-plate.
+Currently, Meteor has no form validation and to write synced forms requires tons of boiler-plate.

 Currently, MappedQuery for [Knockout.meteor] does not work - it is not due to this package - but a library issue.